etrepum/lexical-builder/apps/docs/docs/design.md

 ### Avoid invalid states

 TypeScript goes a long way here, but it's only as good as the API design.
-For example, splitting up the workflow for a Extension to have separate `Config`, `Init` and `Output` types was something that evolved over time.
+For example, splitting up the workflow for an Extension to have separate `Config`, `Init` and `Output` types was something that evolved over time.
 In earlier prototypes, `Config` was overloaded to maintain all of that state, but it required a lot more runtime support and type assertions to check that